Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

    The risks that are detected are best addressed immediately, _before_ merging the new code.

 2) _Risks that appear due to changes in the ecosystem over time_: these require regular scans, even when the application code does not change.
-For this category,
+For this category:

-   2a.
-Vulnerabilities require frequent scanning: preferably daily, at least every 2 weeks.
+   - Vulnerabilities require frequent scanning: preferably daily, at least every 2 weeks.

-   2b.
-The other OSH properties are less volatile and urgent, and monthly to quarterly scanning is sufficient for those.
+   - The other OSH properties are less volatile and urgent, and monthly to quarterly scanning is sufficient for those.

    A good time to triage scan results is during refinement for the next sprint: You need to decide to address the detected risks during the upcoming sprint, or possibly create a backlog item.
 In some cases, the detected risk is considered a false positive, or acceptable risk that can be ignored.
 The most common mitigation will be [updating a library](#9-updating-a-library).